Understand Emotions

 Meditation Apps & Online Resources:

 Relaxation: Take a Break app from Meditation Oasis with a 7 minute work break or 13 minute stress relief guided meditation.
 For insomnia, try the Can’t Sleep video (2:17) from Jason Stephenson.
-Try 4 -7 -8 breathing and listen to the Delta Sleep System by Dr. Jeffrey Thompson or piano music by Kevin Kern.
+Try 4-7-8 breathing and listen to the Delta Sleep System by Jeffery Thompson.
+Space music or piano music by Kevin Kern or David Lanz can be helpful.

 Mindfulness: The Virtual Hope Box app at health.mil includes a 4 minute Beach Guided Meditation, or try the Walk Along a Beach video (24:41) from Jason Stephenson.